ungoldman/dotfiles/README.md

 ## Install

 1. Clone this repository to a nice safe place.
-I tend to keep all my git-related work in `~/dev/git`.
+I tend to keep all my work in `~/dev`.

     ```sh
     ~ $ git clone git@github.com:ungoldman/dotfiles.git